connexcs/docs/docs/apps/app.md

     You use the ScriptForge, Pages and Button Builder for creating the Calculator.

-1. Click `Refresh` ↻ to refresh the Apps or Files.
+6.Click `Refresh` ↻ to refresh the Apps or Files.

 !!! warning